Add dependencies

 Alternatively, you can also build the executable and it’s corresponding Docker image in one go:

-Steps for creating a custom Docker platform
+Steps for creating a custom Docker engine

 Step 1: Choose a base image